 The Louisiana Public Library was one of the first ten Carnegie Libraries erected in the State of Missouri.
-Miss Anne Draper was the first to advocate for Louisiana to have a public library.
+Miss Anne Draper was the first to advocate for Louisiana to have a public library in 1903.
 She and her sister Eliza owned A.H. & E.C.
 Draper at the southeast corner of Third and Georgia streets in the 1870s.
 Their store sold books & stationery as well as serving as a news depot.
 She felt so strongly that a public library was necessary that she sought out other kindred spirits like William P. Stark, Isadore Michael , and A.J.
 Murphy, Sr. The group’s first thought was to rent a single room and keep a modest collection of books for use by the public.
 Before these plans came to fruition Mr. Murphy heard about the industrialist Andrew Carnegie, who made his millions in the steel industry, providing money to communities to build libraries.
 Mr. Murphy wrote Mr. Carnegie about Louisiana’s desire to build a library.
 Mr. Carnegie was quick to reply that he would provide $10,000 if the group would provide a building site, name a board of directors and pass a maintenance tax to insure the library’s upkeep.